Pierre Berton: Public intellectual

-In 1965, Berton published a best-selling book, The Comfortable Pew that was quite critical of the Anglican Church, whose teachings Berton condemned as smug, sanctimonious, conformist, submissive to power, and hypocritical with respect to sexuality and other social issues.
-Within weeks of its publication, the book's first print run of 100,000 copies had sold out, making Berton about $25,000 dollars.
-At the time, the Church of England was one of the leading social institutions in English-Canadian society and the book produced a storm of controversy as Berton urged church leaders to accept birth control, premarital sex and homosexuality.
+In 1965, Berton published a best-selling book, The Comfortable Pew, which was quite critical of the Anglican Church, whose teachings Berton condemned as sanctimonious, conformist, submissive to power, and hypocritical with respect to sexuality and other social issues.
+Within weeks of its publication, the book's first print run of 100,000 copies sold out, making Berton about $25,000.
+At the time, the Church of England was one of the leading social institutions in English-Canadian society, and the book produced a storm of controversy as Berton urged church leaders to accept birth control, premarital sex and homosexuality.
 Berton called for the Anglican Church to accept what he called "real Christian love, in all its flexibility, with all of its concern for real people rather than for any fixed set of principles".

-The controversy caused by The Comfortable Pew made Berton into an ubiquitous figure in the Canadian media, leading the columnist Denis Braithwaite to complain in The Globe & Mail that Canadians were now living in the "Berton era".
+The controversy caused by The Comfortable Pew made Berton an ubiquitous figure in Canadian media, leading the columnist Denis Braithwaite to complain in The Globe & Mail that Canadians were now living in the "Berton era".
 Braithwaite wrote: "Virtually every media outlet is preoccupied with Pierre Berton and his new book.
 We get Berton in the morning and Berton at night.
 He is in the book section, the religion section, the TV section of our daily newspapers; he is the subject of feature articles and gossipy items in the national magazines; he is interviewed by every disc jockey, advice to the housewife dispenser, numerologist and pitchmen on every radio station in the land; he is on every television program, on every Canadian television channel, not just once in a while or two or three times a day, but all day, everyday-or so it seems.
 Our children lisp his name, our teenagers take his advice on sex; our wives curtsey to his image".